stats-432sp2020/stats-432sp2020.github.io/syllabus.md

 - It may be more efficient to answer your question “in-person” so make good use of office hours (2.5 hours per week).
 - Emails will almost certainly be ignored.
 - I generally reply to messages during normal business hours (M-F).
 My typical response time is 24 hours.
 Please don't message me on Slack, wait an hour without response, email me, email me again, etc.
-- Ignoring these rules will result in decreased participation points.

 ### Grading